 Any relationship between a dom and a sub is within the context of a partnership.
 You can dominate this person because they invite you to.
 That's great, and you should be happy, but it doesn't give you grounds to pop off.
 But somehow the bad dom doesn't see this.

 He thinks that being dominant sexually makes him great (which makes you wonder what he thinks about a sub).
 And it might not necessarily be about the douchebag dom's ego.
 Maybe they are just excited about their relationship.
 Unfortunately, that means we're all at risk of being that person, and we cringe every time we think about it.

 Tied in with the idea that you have to earn your dom role is the idea that you have to be in perfect control at all times.
 After all, the whole idea is that control of your sub is sexy, right?
 But not all of us are naturally gifted that way.
 That's why a lot of us have this dread in the back of our minds that we're going to screw it up.
 For example, we're worried that we'll drop the handcuff key or self-inflict a belt injury.
 We're afraid we'll become a laughing stock.

 It doesn't help that the omnicompetent dom is part of the appeal.
 Fantasy-dom doesn't snarl something unintentionally ridiculous in the ear of your sub because he lost his train of thought and forgot what he was saying.
 But a real dom does.

-The nice thing about this worry is that sooner or later everyone gets cured of it.
-When you eventually do something ridiculous and you both have a good laugh about it.
-And then you put a sub in their place, As a result, you'll feel pretty great about it afterward.
-Additionally, it might even be the cure for being a bad dom.
+The beautiful thing about this worry is that sooner or later everyone gets cured of it.
+When you eventually do something ridiculous, and you both have a good laugh about it.
+And then you put a sub in their place.
+As a result, you'll feel pretty great about it afterwards.
+Additionally, it might even be a cure for being a bad dom.

-What is it about being tattooed that is so hot?
-How can the smell of antibacterial spray or the sound of the tattoo gun, turn on some people?
-Writer,
+What is it about being tattooed that turns certain kinksters on?
+How can the smell of antibacterial spray or the sound of the tattoo gun excite us?